 To determine whether the interference is caused by a transmitter or electrical equipment, unplug one household electronic component at a time to see if you can isolate any electrical interference source.

-If your equipment is reacting to transmitters such as an amateur radio or CB, you will have interference only when the radio operator is talking; you will be able to hear only half of the conversation.
-This type of interference is normally intermittent during specific times of the day.
-You will probably be able to verify your conclusion if you see an antenna mounted on a nearby house or car.
-Stereos, electronic organs, home intercom systems and other devices can react to nearby radio transmitters and will function as radio receivers.
-Cordless telephones use radio frequencies and have no protection from interference.
-If you are experiencing interference on your cordless phone, you should contact the manufacturer for assistance.
+If your equipment is reacting to nearby transmitters such as an amateur radio or CB, you will have interference only when the radio operator is talking and you will be able to hear only half of the conversation.
+If this is the case, you may be able to verify the interference source if you see an antenna mounted on a nearby house or car.

 A simple method of determining the location of electrical interference is by using a portable AM radio tuned to a quiet frequency at the lower end of the dial.
-If you hear static or a buzzing sound, check to see if it corresponds with the interference to your equipment.
-The closer you get to the source of the interference, the more intense the static will be.
+You should hear static or a buzzing sound as you get close to the source of the interference.
+The closer you get, the more intense the static will be.

-If you can determine that the electrical interference is not caused by any device in your home or a neighbor’s home served by the same transformer, contact the customer service department of your local power company.
+If you cannot determine the source of the electrical interference, contact the customer service department of your local power company.
 Most power companies will investigate the problem and take steps to correct it.